yugam0203/psychological-ml-research-project/README.md

 # Ensemble and Hybrid Machine Learning for Psychological Prediction

-This repository contains the full project for my Master's in Computer Science (MCS):
+This repository contains the full project for my Master's in Computer Application (MCa):
 **"Ensemble and Hybrid Machine Learning Model for Interpretable Classification of Psychological Constructs Using DASS-21, SWLS, and BFI-10"**.

 ## 📌 Project Overview